danbabalola/Portfolio/nba_analysis/README.md

-Introduction
+# **Introduction**
 Every year, people from all backgrounds from sports fanatics to data scientists come together to make predictions on the NBA finals and place bets on the outcomes of basketball games.
 In this project, we developed quantitative methods of measuring each team's historical performances and assessed the most relevant factors in determining the outcome of an NBA game.

-Methodology
+# **Methodology**
-A. Finding A Data Source
+## A. Finding A Data Source

 Data on NBA teams, games, and players come in a myriad of modified formats and factors.
 Since the NBA is quite a popular league, many independent actors take it upon themselves to convert the raw performance of each athlete into unique metrics, visuals, and databases, creating heatmaps of shot selection or even their own statistical metrics of performance.
 Maintaining the integrity of this project required us to filter through the noise and assess which sources are of greatest significance.
 Through research on the standard amongst sports enthusiasts, we found open access to the most reliable source for recorded data (i.e. uncalculated metrics like games won, rebounds, assists, etc.): An API of game, player, and team data owned and made publicly available by the NBA.
 Within this API are vast repositories of information dating back to the 1996-1997 season.
 Here we took a bifurcated approach on determining relevant factors.
 On one hand we had discovered a method of determining future success based on historical wins, but moving in this direction dejected the most intuitive approach of assessing a combination of box-score metrics.
 So, we split our research into two approaches.
 Moving forward, this paper will also be split in two to properly assess the methodology of our research as a whole.

-B. BoxScore: Sourcing Game Box Scores
+## B. BoxScore: Sourcing Game Box Scores
-When constructing our Box Score dataset, we pulled information from two endpoints: leaguegamefinder.md and teamestimatedmetrics.md. leaguegamefinder.md: Composed of 6 datasets, this endpoint gave a box score of individual game data.
+When constructing our Box Score dataset, we pulled information from two endpoints: leaguegamefinder.md and teamestimatedmetrics.md.

+**leaguegamefinder.md:** Composed of 6 datasets, this endpoint gave a box score of individual game data.
 Using the first dataset, we created a dataframe of games from April 16th, 2024 (the most recent game played) dating back to the start of the 2019-2020 season (the earliest game in the dataset).
 This dataframe contained the following information:

-Column Name
-Description
-SEASON_ID
-Season identification number
-TEAM_ID
-Team identification number (all info is related to the team_id) TEAM_ABBREVIATION
-Team three-letter abbreviation
-TEAM_NAME
-Team Name
-GAME_ID
-Game identification number
-MATCHUP
-The teams competing against each other
-WL
-Win or Loss
-MIN
-Total game duration
-PTS
-Total points made
-FGM
-Total field goals made
-FGA
-Total field goal attempts
-FG_PCT
-Team field goal percentage made
-FG3M
-Total three-pointers made
-FG3A
-Total three-pointer attempts
-FG3_PCT
-Team three-pointer percentage made
-FTM
-Total free throws made
-FTA
-Total free throw attempts
-FT_PCT
-Team free throw percentage
-OREB
-Total offensive rebounds
-DREB
-Total defensive rebounds
-REB
-Total rebounds
-AST
-Total assists
-STL
-Total steals
-BLK
-Total blocks
-TOV
-Total turnovers
-PF
-Total personal fouls
-PLUS_MINUS
-Team plus/minus differential; how many points was the game or lost by

-teamestimatedmetrics.md: Composed of one dataset, this endpoint contains information on team ratings and rankings.
+SEASON_ID: Season identification number
+TEAM_ID: Team identification number (all info is related to the team_id)
+TEAM_ABBREVIATION: Team three-letter abbreviation
+TEAM_NAME: Team Name
+GAME_ID: Game identification number
+MATCHUP: The teams competing against each other
+WL: Win or Loss
+MIN: Total game duration
+PTS: Total points made
+FGM: Total field goals made
+FGA: Total field goal attempts
+FG_PCT: Team field goal percentage made
+FG3M: Total three-pointers made
+FG3A: Total three-pointer attempts
+FG3_PCT: Team three-pointer percentage made
+FTM: Total free throws made
+FTA: Total free throw attempts
+FT_PCT: Team free throw percentage
+OREB: Total offensive rebounds
+DREB: Total defensive rebounds
+REB: Total rebounds
+AST: Total assists
+STL: Total steals
+BLK: Total blocks
+TOV: Total turnovers
+PF: Total personal fouls
+PLUS_MINUS: Team plus/minus differential; how many points was the game or lost by

+**teamestimatedmetrics.md:** Composed of one dataset, this endpoint contains information on team ratings and rankings.
 It is composed of the following columns:
-Column Name
-Description
-TEAM_NAME
-Team name
-TEAM_ID
-Team identification number (all info is related to the team_id) GP
-Total games played
-W
-Total wins
-L
-Total losses
-W_PCT
-Win percentage
-MIN
-Total games duration this season
-E_OFF_RATING
-Effective offensive rating
-E_DEF_RATING
-Effective defensive rating
-E_NET_RATING
-Effective net rating
-E_PACE
-Effective pace (calculation of possessions per game) E_AST_RATIO
-Effective assists ratio (assists per 100 possessions) E_OREB_PCT
-Effective offensive rebounds percentage
-E_DREB_PCT
-Effective defensive rebound percentage
-E_REB_PCT
-Effective rebound percentage
-E_TM_TOV_PCT
-Effective turnover percentage
-GP_RANK
-Games played rank
-W_RANK
-Wins rank
-L_RANK
-Losses rank
-W_PCT_RANK
-Win percentage rank
-MIN_RANK
-Total duration rank
-E_OFF_RATING_RANK
-Effective offensive rating rank
-E_DEF_RATING_RANK
-Effective defensive rating rank
-E_NET_RATING_RANK
-Effective team rating rank
-E_AST_RATING_RANK
-Effective assist rating rank
-E_AST_RATIO_RANK
-Effective assist ratio rank
-E_OREB_PCT_RANK
-Effective offensive rebound percentage rank E_DREB_PCT_RANK
-Effective defensive rebound percentage rank E_REB_PCT_RANK
-Effective rebound percentage rank
-E_TM_TOV_PCT_RANK
-Effective turnover percentage rank
-E_PACE_RANK
-Effective pace rank

-C. BoxScore: Data Wrangling
+TEAM_NAME: Team name
+TEAM_ID: Team identification number (all info is related to the team_id)
+GP: Total games played
+W: Total wins
+L: Total losses
+W_PCT: Win percentage
+MIN: Total games duration this season
+E_OFF_RATING: Effective offensive rating E_DEF_RATING:Effective defensive rating
+E_NET_RATING: Effective net rating
+E_PACE: Effective pace (calculation of possessions per game)
+E_AST_RATIO: Effective assists ratio (assists per 100 possessions)
+E_OREB_PCT: Effective offensive rebounds percentage
+E_DREB_PCT: Effective defensive rebound percentage
+E_REB_PCT: Effective rebound percentage
+E_TM_TOV_PCT: Effective turnover percentage
+GP_RANK: Games played rank
+W_RANK: Wins rank
+L_RANK: Losses rank
+W_PCT_RANK: Win percentage rank
+MIN_RANK: Total duration rank
+E_OFF_RATING_RANK: Effective offensive rating rank
+E_DEF_RATING_RANK: Effective defensive rating rank
+E_NET_RATING_RANK: Effective team rating rank
+E_AST_RATING_RANK: Effective assist rating rank
+E_AST_RATIO_RANK: Effective assist ratio rank
+E_OREB_PCT_RANK: Effective offensive rebound percentage rank
+E_DREB_PCT_RANK: Effective defensive rebound percentage rank
+E_REB_PCT_RANK: Effective rebound percentage rank
+E_TM_TOV_PCT_RANK: Effective turnover percentage rank
+E_PACE_RANK: Effective pace rank

+## C. BoxScore: Data Wrangling
 After sourcing these two datasets, we joined the team ratings/rankings onto the game data on the team name, effectively creating a dataframe (13795, 57) where each row of games included the team’s rating and ranking.
 To ensure that our data accurately accounted for all NBA teams, we checked the unique team abbreviation and found that it was the exact number of teams (30).
 Next, we inspected the type of data within our table and found nothing out of the ordinary.
 After clearing four rows that contained null values, we transformed the win-loss column from W/L to 1/0, changing the data type to integer as well.
 Finally, we took the box score data and aggregated the means of each team in the following categories: ['FG_PCT', 'FG3_PCT', 'FT_PCT','TOV','STL','BLK','REB','PF', 'PLUS_MINUS'].
 After joining these values to the table, we began building our model.